gitlabhq/gitlabhq/doc/api/groups.md

 ## List groups

 Get a list of groups.
-(As user: my groups, as admin: all groups)
+(As user: my groups or all available, as admin: all groups).

+Parameters:

+- `all_available` (optional) - if passed, show all groups you have access to
+- `skip_groups` (optional)(array of group paths) - if passed, skip groups

 ```
 GET /groups